encrypted - self-destructs - no account

 Frequently asked questions

-Common questions about encrypted file sharing with SecretFile.
+Common questions about encrypted file sharing and one-time download links.

 Yes.
 Files are encrypted with AES-256 directly in your browser before any data is sent to the server.
 The decryption key is embedded in the link fragment, which is never transmitted to the server.
 This means the server stores only ciphertext and has no way to read your files.